 - Old Photographs!

 And there is so much more as well!

 What to find within the pages

-After all you may find an interesting story or event that is covered within the pages of newspaper.
+After all, you may find an interesting story or event that is covered within the pages of the newspaper.
 But what about the clues that you can find that will help you to solve any obstacles that you may have come across?

-Take for example an obituary which can give you:
+Take for example an obituary that can give you:

 - Date of death for your ancestor.

 - Name, location, and year of their birth.